MicrosoftDocs/well-architected/well-architected/carrier-grade/carrier-grade-design-area-fault-tolerance.md

 ---
-title: Carrier-grade design area - Fault tolerance
+title: Fault tolerance for carrier-grade workloads
 description: This article provides an overview of the Fault tolerance design area for carrier-grade workloads.
 author: mikedell73
 ms.author: mikedell